Dragon (band): 1979–1982: First split

 Marc Hunter cleaned up in the post-Dragon years and released two successful solo singles, "Island Nights" (1979) from Fiji Bitter and "Big City Talk" (1981) from Big City Talk.
-"Big City Talk"'s video was filmed in the Broadway Tunnel, a long and dreary pedestrian walkway linking Sydney's Central Station with Broadway.
+The Big City Talk video clip was filmed in the Broadway Tunnel, a long and dreary pedestrian walkway linking Sydney's Central Station with Broadway.
 It captured the seedy and unsettling atmosphere of the tunnel, adding extra mood to the song's words.

 Todd Hunter had meanwhile teamed up with his domestic partner (and later second wife) Johanna Pigott, formerly of indie punk group XL Capris, who later fronted the alternative rock band, Scribble.
 Together they became a successful songwriting team, with credits including the John Farnham hit "Age of Reason".
 XL Capris were not commercially successful, although their memorable re-working of crooner Tommy Leonetti's "My City Of Sydney" became a minor cult classic.
 Todd Hunter produced both their albums Where's Hank?
 (March 1981) and Weeds (October 1981), and was a member of the band for the second.

 Paul Hewson moved back to Auckland and joined the Pink Flamingos, who became one of New Zealand's top musical acts in the early 1980s.
 They were led by Dave McArtney formerly of Hello Sailor which had toured with Dragon but had also split.